Monitor the status of Stream API operations

 -

-If the response is an empty array, it means no warnings were generated.
-All your accepted updates from the specified time period were successfully applied to the index.
+If the response is an empty array, no warnings were generated, and all items in your batch were successfully indexed.

 -